GriceTurrble/django-app-template/README.md

   - Modules include examples (commented out) for standard objects that might be included and links to interesting documentation.
   - Modules, classes, and functions include basic [PEP 257][5]-compliant docstrings
     - In some projects, I use a pre-commit hook that checks for this.
 The templated docstrings *should* make any new app pass such a test.
+  - Files have been formatted with [Black][7] ahead of time: running Black on the newly-created files *should* yield no changes.
 - `apps.py`:
   - includes an example of the string that should be used in the `INSTALLED_APPS` setting to add the new app.
   - adds the `ready` method, which for now simply imports the `signals.py` module to allow its receiver functions to be register on app startup.